 If you’re going to try out tea tree oil, clean the infected area first and then apply the oil directly to the toenail using a cotton swab.
 Allow to soak into skin and nail for approximately 10 minutes and then wash off.
 Repeat as necessary.

-Other essential oils such as lavender oil have been reported to be used in a similar fashion.
+Other essential oils such as lavender oil have been reported to be used similarly.

 Epsom salt is something else you can use for an antifungal foot soak.
 Giving your feet an Epsom salt bath can draw out your toenail infection.
 It can also soften the skin on your feet, helping to boost the effects of taking medication for your infection.